sammarks/photon-lightswitch/README.md

 	(on device, turns the lights out when my phone is not in the area).
 - [x] Update the application to use WebSockets [using this repository](https://github.com/hpssjellis/Particle-Spark-Core-Photon-Websocket-Hack).
 - [x] Create an Amazon Echo app to support turning the lights on and off by speaking to the Echo.
+- [x] Create an alarm feature that toggles the lights when I'm supposed to wake up in the morning.

 ## Device Codes